PDP-10: Operating systems

 The original PDP-10 operating system was simply called "Monitor", but was later renamed TOPS-10.
 Eventually the PDP-10 system itself was renamed the DECsystem-10.
 Early versions of Monitor and TOPS-10 formed the basis of Stanford's WAITS operating system and the CompuServe time-sharing system.

 Over time, some PDP-10 operators began running operating systems assembled from major components developed outside DEC.
 For example, the main Scheduler might come from one university, the Disk Service from another, and so on.
 The commercial timesharing services such as CompuServe, On-Line Systems, Inc. (OLS), and Rapidata maintained sophisticated inhouse systems programming groups so that they could modify the operating system as needed for their own businesses without being dependent on DEC or others.
 There are also strong user communities such as DECUS through which users can share software that they have developed.

 BBN developed their own alternative operating system, TENEX, which fairly quickly became popular in the research community.
 DEC later ported TENEX to the KL10, enhanced it considerably, and named it TOPS-20, forming the DECSYSTEM-20 line.

-MIT, which had developed CTSS, Compatible Time-Sharing System to run on their IBM 709 (and later a modified IBM 7094 system), also developed ITS, Incompatible Timesharing System to run on their PDP-6 (and later a modified PDP-10); the naming was related, since the IBM and the DEC/PDP hardware were different, i.e. "incompatible" (despite each having a 36-bit CPU).
-The ITS name, selected by Tom Knight, "was a play on" the CTSS name.
+MIT, which had developed CTSS, Compatible Time-Sharing System to run on their IBM 709 (and later a modified IBM 7094 system), also developed ITS, Incompatible Timesharing System to run on their PDP-6 (and later a modified PDP-10);

 Tymshare developed TYMCOM-X, derived from TOPS-10 but using a page-based file system like TOPS-20.